croner-i-web/progression-framework/frameworks/engineering/mobile.md

             examples:
               - "Coordinates with backend developers around API specifications and requirements."
               - "Able to digest into discrete tasks and work with peers to solve problem in an efficient manner to avoid blockers."
-      - level: 5
-        criteria:
-          - "Anticipates large or significant platform changes, work with team to define possible solutions.
-Starts or finishes these projects."
-          - "Takes high level requirements and turns them into discrete technical concerns"
-        exampleCriteria:
           - criteria: "Coordinates group efforts across horizontal"
             examples:
               - "A technical authority for iOS/Android on multiple teams, working with team leads and other engineers across the company."